withcourageto/git_usage_1/README.md

-this is the test progject to test git ,not for ohter any intend
+this is the spring cloud lean pratice only for personal